2012 - 2013 Fellows

 Environmental Science, Policy and Management

 Insects cause tremendous damage to agricultural products and are costly to control in businesses and residential settings.
-Moreover, control of insect pests with insecticides degrades water and soil, presents health concerns, and is ecologically damaging.
-In California, the invasive Argentine ant is the leading pest of households and businesses and causes substantial agricultural losses.
-I propose three projects that use Argentine ant pheromones to control three important aspects of their biology: queen production, foraging, and aggression.
-These projects build on my lab’s extensive prior research on Argentine ant genetics, genomics, behavior, and chemical ecology.
-We have discovered key pheromones that regulate these behaviors, we have synthesized and tested them, and are poised to develop these technologies into market-ready solutions.
-The Bakar Fellowship will enable us to perform field tests of these proposed control techniques and formulate strategies to take these approaches from the lab to the marketplace.
+Moreover, the use of conventional insecticides degrades water and soil, presents health concerns, and is ecologically damaging.
+In California, the invasive Argentine ant is the leading pest of households and businesses and causes substantial agricultural losses in vineyards and citrus orchards.
+Tsutsui is silencing genes for pheromone production as a targeted, environmentally friendly approach to controlling Argentine ants.
+This project builds on his lab’s extensive prior research on Argentine ant genetics, genomics, behavior, and chemical ecology.
+The Bakar Fellows Program is supporting field tests of these control techniques to accelerate their transition from the lab to the marketplace.